Genially/frontend-code-test/README.md

 Welcome to this code test! :)

 The main objective of this technical excercise is for you to get a good grasp of what kind of problems we encounter on Genially.
 We wouldn't want you to find some nasty surprises if you decide to join us.
+Also, it's a good starting point to have a technical conversation during an interview.

 # Technology included